Energinet-DataHub/ARCHIVED-geh-charges/docs/process-flows/README.md

 ## Process Flow For Charge Information And Charge Prices

-Below process flow covers both the handling of `Charge Information` and `Charge Prices` request as they rather identical.
-Do note that whenever an event is mentioned, when looking in the source code the events will be prefixed with either `ChargeInformation` or `ChargePrices`.
+Below process flow covers both `Charge Information` and `Charge Prices` requests as they rather identical, why generic event names are applied.
+When looking into to the source code, events like `CommandReceived` will be prefixed with either `ChargeInformation` or `ChargePrices`.

 ![Charge flow](images/ChargePriceListProcessFlow.png)